JongWasTaken/easympv/README.md

 #### Windows Installer
 Unfinished.
 Installing manually is recommended for now.
 If you feel adventurous, you can download the installer from [here](https://github.com/JongWasTaken/easympv-installer/releases/latest).
+In case you choose this route, make sure to select the Git version in the installer, otherwise you will forever be stuck on that version.

 #### Linux Installer
 Paste this into a terminal: